 Pam Rutherford, the current Club President, presented a cheque to our new Charities and Trust Fundraiser Michelle Quantick recently.Pam said: “We are more than happy to support young carers.
 For most of us adults we were lucky to have a carefree childhood, but we know there are children who are not as fortunate, as they have a sick or disabled relative and often help care for them.
 We hope this donation will go a little way in helping you in the brilliant work that you do to give young carers support and fun.”

-Thank you to staff and customers at Waitrose in Stevenage for supporting us through the store’s Community Matters scheme.
+Thank you to staff and customers from two Waitrose storesfor supporting us through the store’s Community Matters scheme.

-Our Fundraising and Development Manager Linda Cudmore said: “We are grateful to Waitrose and their shoppers for their support and recognition of the amazing work unpaid carers do.
+Our Community Fundraising Lead Linda Cudmore said: “We are grateful to Waitrose and their shoppers for their support and recognition of the amazing work unpaid carers do.
 Every donation we receive helps us in our work identifying and supporting carers across Hertfordshire so they do not feel alone.”